ecphp/api-gw-authentication-bundle/README.md

 - Provides default configuration to work with API Gateway,
 - Has a failsafe mechanism for public key retrieval and embed the public keys of the default API Gateway in case of failure,
-- Provides a default UserProvider service and User entity,
+- Provides a default `UserProvider` service and `User` entity,

-## Todo
+## To follow

-2 patches needs to be committed to [lexik/jwt-authentication-bundle][http lexik/jwt-authentication-bundle]:
+2 patches needs to be committed in [lexik/jwt-authentication-bundle][http lexik/jwt-authentication-bundle]:

 - [#832](https://github.com/lexik/LexikJWTAuthenticationBundle/pull/832)
 - [#833](https://github.com/lexik/LexikJWTAuthenticationBundle/pull/833)

-Those patches will be useful for a better use of the decoration design pattern and tests.

 ## API Gateway